sajya/sajya.github.io/docs/binding.md

 ## Passing Values to Arguments

-For example, let's take the following simple procedure, where we pass two values for which we want to get the subtract:
+When working with Sajya, you can easily pass values to the arguments in your handlers.
+This allows you to retrieve and use the data you need to perform specific actions.

+Let's consider an example where we want to subtract two values.
+In the JSON-RPC request, we pass the values `a` and `b`:

 ```javascript
 {